ployt0/server_monitor/README.md

 ## Installation

-Install requirements in a venv on the control machine.
+Install [requirements.txt](requirements.txt) in a venv on the control machine.

 Create a working, source, directory; eg, `mkdir ~/monitoring` on the controlling machine.

 Copy or clone the python files, especially [server_mon.py](server_mon.py) and your (outside of source control) `monitored_nodes.json`.
-Set up systemd unit service and timer files.
+Set up systemd service and timer files.
 The timer file specifies the interval and is named identically to the service but with the ".timer" suffix replacing ".service".
 For example: